-The hypothesised mechanism of vorticity stretching by the WMRG waves is explored in Fig. 11c which shows the longitude-height cross-section of vorticity stretching - fD averaged over 5° N- 18° N for the winds projected onto WMRG waves. f denotes the basic state absolute vorticity (f-dU/dy) and D is the horizontal divergence in the WMRG wave.
-The diagnostic reveals that the term is positive at the location of the AEW vorticity centre (0° on the shifted longitude axis) and to its east, implying that the WMRG structure acts to intensify the vorticity centre and to hinder its propagation towards the west.
-In weak AEW years the vorticity stretching is weaker, about 60% of that for strong years at 600 hPa.
-The peak magnitude of vorticity stretching at 600hPa in strong AEW years is about $410^{-11}$ s-2, which corresponds to a vorticity tendency of 0.13f per day, which is strong relative to the observed rate of amplification (see e.g., Fig.5).
+The hypothesized mechanism of vorticity stretching by the WMRG waves is explored in Fig. 11c, which shows the longitude-height cross section of vorticity stretching, -fD averaged over 5° -18°N for the winds

+FIG. 11.
+Fields regressed onto AEW vorticity centers in the region centered on 0° , averaged for (left) climatology, (middle) six strong, and (right) six weak AEW years. (a) The 200-hPa westward-filtered winds. (b) The 200-hPa WMRG structures. (c) Vorticity stretching by the WMRG component averaged over 5° - 18° N (× 10^{-11} s-2). (d) Lag-height diagram of WMRG equatorial v, with the AEW vorticity center located at day 0.
+Solid (dotted) lines indicate positive (negative) values with a contour interval of 0.3 m s-1. (e) Longitude-lag projected onto WMRG waves.
+Here f^ denotes the basic-state absolute vorticity (f - dU/dy) and D is the horizontal divergence in the WMRG wave.
+The diagnostic reveals that the term is positive at the location of the AEW vorticity center (0° on the shifted longitude axis) and to its east, implying that the WMRG structure acts to intensify the vorticity center and to hinder its propagation toward the west.
+In weak AEW years, the vorticity stretching is weaker, about 60% of that for strong years at 600 hPa.
+The peak magnitude of vorticity stretching at 600 hPa in strong AEW years is about $4 \times 10^{-11} \, \mathrm{s}^{-2}$, which corresponds to a vorticity tendency of $0.13 \times f \, \mathrm{day}^{-1}$, which is strong relative to the observed rate of amplification (e.g., see Fig. 5).

 To examine the time evolution of the WMRG wave and its connection to the AEW in the lower troposphere, Fig. 11d shows a lag time-height diagram of the WMRG waves, where the independent variable is the maximum vorticity in the AEW trough and the dependent variable (meridional wind of the WMRG component) is regressed with varying time lags such that "day 0" corresponds to the time of maximum vorticity.
-This indicates that in strong AEW years the upper tropospheric WMRG waves are much more prevalent than in the climatology and the weak AEW years, and this is also true in the lower troposphere.
+This indicates that in strong AEW years the upper-tropospheric WMRG waves are much more prevalent than in the climatology and the weak AEW years, and this is also true in the lower troposphere.

-Fig. 11e presents the longitude-time diagram for WMRG waves at 200 hPa regressed onto the vorticity of the AEW centres.
-The WMRG northerly wind is in phase with the vorticity centres at the beginning of the vorticity track in years of strong and weak AEWs, consistent with vortex stretching as a mechanism to intensify the vorticity.
+Figure 11e presents the longitude-time diagram for WMRG waves at 200 hPa regressed onto the vorticity of the AEW centers.
+The WMRG northerly wind is in phase with the vorticity centers at the beginning of the vorticity track in years of strong AEWs, consistent with vortex stretching as a mechanism to intensify the vorticity.
 However, an important feature is that well before the vorticity track starts, there are WMRG wave trains with eastward group velocity propagating into the region from the Atlantic, especially in strong AEW years.
 This provides evidence that the WMRG waves indeed play an important role in the amplification of the AEWs, rather than the WMRG waves being an inherent part of the AEW structure.
 The difference in westward phase speed between the WMRG waves and AEWs is also clear.
-It is also interesting to note that in strong AEW years at around 0° longitude the MRG wave packet has near zero group velocity, and in negative lag days to the east of 0° there is also a weak wave train with westward group speed.
-As will be shown below, this variation in the WMRG group velocity is consistent with the change in the dispersion relation of the WMRG wave due to the change in the basic zonal winds, and near zero group velocity around 0° longitude suggests the wave energy accumulation there.
+It is also interesting to note that in strong AEW years at around 0° longitude the WMRG wave packet has near-zero group velocity, and in negative lag days to the east of 0° there is also a weak wave train with westward group speed.
+As will be shown below, this variation in the WMRG group velocity is consistent with the change in the dispersion relation of the WMRG wave caused by the change in the basic zonal winds, and the near-zero group velocity around 0° longitude suggests the wave energy accumulation there.